gclaussn/ssg/README.md

     link(rel="stylesheet", href="/node_modules/@fortawesome/fontawesome-free/css/all.min.css")

-in `site.yaml` includes can be specified based the glob pattern syntax:
+in `site.yaml` includes can be specified based on the glob pattern syntax:

     nodeModules:
       includes: